kali/lackr/doc/backends.md

 RoundRobinBackend is a backend that will hit every backend children in a round robin fashion, skipping the down ones.

 We are not using it in production but we feel pretty confident it does work.
-It is meant to be starting point for implementing alternative cluster targetting backends.
+It is meant to be a starting point for implementing alternative cluster targetting backends.
 [Check out the code.](/src/main/java/com/fotonauts/lackr/backend/RoundRobinBackend.java)

-It leverages the same Cluster/ClusterMember than the HashRingBackend, for background health checking (aka probe() ) of a list of backends.
-Implementing a Backend is actually pretty easy.
+It leverages the same Cluster/ClusterMember abstraction than the HashRingBackend, for background health checking (aka probe() ) of a list of backends.
+Implementing a routing Backend is actually easier than a Logging one, as the magic happens at the beginning of the processing.

 A good starting point is to subclass jetty's AbstractLifeCycle to get a reasonable and robust LifeCycle implementation. doStart() and doStop() *must* call stop() and start() on any inner backend (or inner cluster of backends). probe() must return true iif the backend is on a working state.
-Finally the all important "createExchange" method can be forwarded to an inner backend on any suitable logic.
+Finally the all important "createExchange" method can be forwarded to an inner backend according to any suitable logic.

 More off-the-shelf backends may be added in the future...